11 words you perhaps didn’t know were portmanteaus

 Oxford Dictionaries has found evidence that this word comes from Swedish, with its earliest example cited in the 1950s.
 It is a roughly translated and abbreviated version of the phrase ‘trampcykel med motor och pedaler’ which means ‘pedal cycle with motor and pedals’.
 The word ‘moped’ is assumed to have taken both its parts from motor and pedal.

 Made famous for its use as a warfare weapon, this word takes its name from two of the ingredients required to make it.
-Napthenic acid from crude oil and palmitic acid from coconut oil.
+Naphthenic acid from crude oil and palmitic acid from coconut oil.

 Comprising the words modulator and demodulator, two devices named after the actions they carry out.
 A modem does both of these things in order to send and receive data.